 How is retention, engagement, and progress measured throughout the program?

-Specific modules are facilitated in an interactive learning environment and are chosen for you and your team and can be based on initial discussion and assessment results:
+Specific modules are facilitated in an interactive learning environment and are chosen for you and your team and can be based on initial discussion and assessment results.
+Specific modules can include:

 DISC assessments lead to a keener self-awareness and communicating with others.
 Motivators are a window into what TRULY motivates those around you and how leaders, by understanding those, can more effectively motivate people.